Back to California

 Hate Crime Training for Police

-This law requires POST to conduct a comprehensive review of existing hate crime training programs by January 1, 2028, and adopt new evidence-based training requirements by July 1, 2028.
+This law requires POST to review existing hate crime training programs and create new evidence-based training requirements by July 1, 2028.

 What This Bill Does

-• Requires the Commission on Peace Officer Standards and Training (POST) to conduct a comprehensive review of existing hate crimes training programs starting January 1, 2027.
+• POST must conduct a comprehensive review of existing hate crime training programs starting January 1, 2027.

 Who It Names or Affects